 A 20-month study to map the journalistic challenges of reporting rape and sexual violence across India, MAAR will build capacity to engender sustainable impact—specifically, for rape reportage, journalism education, and resilience against gendered violence towards women.
 It has three main strands, as outlined below.

-MAAR is conducting one of the largest comparative content analysis of news reporting of rape in India, covering 10 newspapers across six languages in India for a three-month period (June to August 2018).
-We intend to publish the results from this as an interim output in November 2018.
+Phase 2: MAAR has conducted one of the largest comparative content analysis of news reporting of rape in India, covering 10 newspapers across six languages in India for a three-month period (June to August 2018).

 Phase 3: in-depth interviews with journalists to map the challenges national and regional journalists face, and the way they operationalise existing codes of practices (September 2018 – February 2019).
 This phase will cover newspaper, television, radio (including community radio), and online media.

 Based on this research MAAR will produce a set of country-specific journalism guidelines.
 The guidelines will be included in a report published by UNESCO alongside research findings.
 This will provide an evidence base for capacity building workshops with journalists and development of targeted journalism curricula (see strand three below).